AkshatNeolia/Red-Light-Traffic-Violation-and-Number-Plate-Detecion/README.md

 The **Red Light Traffic Violation Detection System** integrates **OpenCV, Python, YOLOv5, and MATLAB** for automated enforcement.
 Traffic cameras capture real-time video, which is processed using **OpenCV** for frame extraction and **MATLAB** for signal detection. **YOLOv5** detects and tracks vehicles, while movement analysis determines violations.
 License plates are extracted using **OCR (Tesseract/EasyOCR)**, and violation data is stored in a database.
 The system generates automated reports and sends notifications via **SMS/Email**.
 A dashboard allows law enforcement to monitor violations efficiently.
 This solution enhances road safety by reducing manual intervention and ensuring accurate red-light violation detection. 🚦

 #  **Output Images**
+1.)The **Number Plate Detection System** leverages **YOLOv5, OpenCV, and OCR** for automated license plate recognition.
+It includes **RC verification** by cross-checking a vehicle database, a **Duplicate Plate Detector** to identify fraudulent plates, and a **Parking Analyzer** to monitor and manage parking violations.
+The system enhances security, prevents fraud, and improves parking management for **law enforcement and smart parking applications**. 🚗🔍

 ![WhatsApp Image 2025-02-05 at 23 00 10_7ef5e659](https://github.com/user-attachments/assets/506e9321-1024-4342-b4a8-4abf6bc9e0a0)

 ![WhatsApp Image 2025-02-05 at 23 00 41_48e2550c](https://github.com/user-attachments/assets/8409c50e-abaa-4f25-b53e-f4d868aacd84)

 ![WhatsApp Image 2025-02-05 at 23 21 19_7f644a95](https://github.com/user-attachments/assets/be910a23-eda8-41ba-8674-11e9adfe6c90)

-The **Number Plate Detection System** leverages **YOLOv5, OpenCV, and OCR** for automated license plate recognition.
-It includes **RC verification** by cross-checking a vehicle database, a **Duplicate Plate Detector** to identify fraudulent plates, and a **Parking Analyzer** to monitor and manage parking violations.
-The system enhances security, prevents fraud, and improves parking management for **law enforcement and smart parking applications**. 🚗🔍
+2.)The Number Plate Detection System uses OpenCV, Python, and OCR to read license plates from images.
+It converts images to grayscale for noise reduction and better contrast, then extracts plate numbers using edge detection and OCR (Tesseract/EasyOCR).

 ![WhatsApp Image 2025-02-05 at 23 21 32_866cc415](https://github.com/user-attachments/assets/ad93ff1d-2875-4787-9b4a-8a760072622b)

 ![image](https://github.com/user-attachments/assets/c927f744-bd95-4d78-a97f-61762b7a0bce)

-The Number Plate Detection System uses OpenCV, Python, and OCR to read license plates from images.
-It converts images to grayscale for noise reduction and better contrast, then extracts plate numbers using edge detection and OCR (Tesseract/EasyOCR).
+3.)The **Accident Detection System** uses **feature point analysis** with **OpenCV, Python, and machine learning** to identify collisions in real-time.
+It detects vehicles in video frames, tracks their movement using **optical flow or keypoint matching**, and analyzes sudden changes in trajectory, deformation, or impact patterns.
+Detected accidents trigger **alerts and notifications** for emergency response.
+This system enhances **road safety and accident reporting** for smart surveillance and traffic monitoring. 🚗⚠️

 ![image](https://github.com/user-attachments/assets/8a755611-775b-411a-837f-a6cf51fd0991)

 ![image](https://github.com/user-attachments/assets/81d30275-baa5-468b-9b2b-c3db22062e91)

 ![image](https://github.com/user-attachments/assets/02a1cdad-0410-484e-abba-41cc3b2cf46f)

 ---